kaliv0/homie/README.md

 $ homie shell
 ```

-Generates a shell configuration for your `.bashrc` that will start tha application automatically<br>
+Generates a shell configuration for your `.bashrc` that will start the application automatically<br>
 as well add extra key bindings for opening the preview window.

 ```shell